St. Simons Island is rich with natural beauty making it an ideal

 working Shrimp Boat.

-Traveling through the scenic Marshes of Glynn south of St. Simons Sound you will see a plethora of wildlife including dolphins, seagulls, and pelicans.
-Experience the life of a fisherman.
-Not only will you see the many creatures that the crew brings up from the depth, but also touch whatever is caught that day, such as sharks, crabs, fish and all sorts of sea life.
+Traveling through the scenic Marshes of Glynn south of St. Simons Sound, you will see a plethora of wildlife including dolphins, seagulls, and pelicans.
+Experience the life of a fisherman hands on.
+You will be able to see AND touch whatever is caught that day- sharks, crabs, fish, and all sorts of sea life.
 Two hour tours depart daily from the Brunswick docks less than a mile from the St. Simons causeway.
 Click to view the YouTube video here.
-This is a very popular attraction, and trips fill up quickly.
-Click the green button on the picture to reserve your spot today!
+This is a very popular attraction, so reserve your spot today by clicking the green button on the picture!

-The Coastal Georgia Historical Society has partnered with the St. Simons Land Trust to offer history tours of Cannon's Point Preserve November 18, 25; December 2, 5, 9, 12, 16 and 19.
+If you prefer a more in-depth tour of Cannon's Point Preserve, the Coastal Georgia Historical Society has partnered with the St. Simons Land Trust to offer history tours.
 These personalized tours will provide an overview of the history of Cannon's Point with emphasis on the 19th century.
 Archaeology consultant Myrna Crook, who serves on the Cannon's Point History Task Force, will be leading tour groups limited to 16.
 Participants will receive an in-depth interpretation of this historic site, including the John Couper family and life at Cannon's Point during the plantation period.

 Location: Meet at A.W.
 Jones Heritage Center, 610 Beachview Drive, St. Simons